UW-Madison-Bacteriology-Bioinformatics/binning_wf/README.md

 # Workflow design
 ![Blank diagram](https://github.com/user-attachments/assets/93816abc-e625-4d21-9ce5-f95bf7046c38)

+# Building containers

+To run this pipeline, you will either need access to `/projects/bacteriology_tran_data/binning_wf_containers` where I have pre-built containers OR built them yourself using the apptainer definition files under `scripts/recipes`.

+If you would like to build the containers yourself, using the interactive build jobs to create the containers in `scripts/recipes` once you are logged into chtc.

 # Description of files in this directory
 - `/scripts`: Scripts such as .sh and .sub files.